-The CY7C1318KV18 is used with a single clock that controls both the input and output registers.
-In this mode, the device recognizes only a single pair of input clocks (K and K) that control both the input and output registers.
+The CY7C1319KV18 is used with a single clock that controls both the input and output registers.
+In this mode the device recognizes only a single pair of input clocks (K and K) that control both the input and output registers.
 This operation is identical to the operation if the device had zero skew between the K/K and C/C clocks.
 All timing parameters remain the same in this mode.
-To use this mode of operation, the user must tie C and C HIGH at power on.
+To use this mode of operation, tie C and $\overline{\text{C}}$ HIGH at power on.
 This function is a strap option and not alterable during device operation.